 Psychology majors at Mount St. Joseph University investigate human behavior and mental processes in a discipline that employers value.

-The Psychology program (see reverse side for featured courses) provides excellent preparation for careers in mental health, child development, psychological research, human resources, education, and more.
+The Psychology Major provides excellent preparation for careers in mental health, child development, psychological research, human resources, education, and more.
 This major is also a strong choice if you plan to pursue graduate school in psychology or related fields, such as law, social work, or physical therapy.
 Our program develops strong skils in statistics and research.
 In fact, our seniors have won numerous regional and national awards from Psi Chi (International Honor Society in Psychology) for presenting exceptional research at professional conferences, which has given them a competitive advantage in obtaining jobs and admission to graduate school.

 Why Choose the Mount for Psychology?